 The A Level programme at Worth continues to be very popular and highly successful.
 Indeed in 2018, over a third of A Level results were graded at A* or A, some way above the national average of 26%.
 Two thirds of results were at A*-B, against a national average of 53%.
 Of the 15 students who completed an EPQ (Extended Project Qualification) 100% achieved an A* or A grade, with 74% at A*.

-Traditionally, students begin their A Level course by taking four AS subjects in Year 12, reducing to three subjects at A2 Level in Year 13.
-Teaching is in small groups and there are usually seven lessons per subject per week.
-There are currently 22 subjects on offer and details of the courses may be found in the Sixth Form Options Handbook and also on the Awarding Body websites, from which specimen material may be downloaded
+Students take three subjects, with the option to pick up an Extended Project Qualification (EPQ) as well.
+Teaching is in small groups and there are usually five lessons per subject per week.
+Details of the courses may be found in the Sixth Form Options Booklet and also on the Awarding Body websites, from which specimen material may be downloaded.

 Sixth Form studies are supported by a large number of academic societies and activities which serve to extend the curriculum, both broadening and deepening the students' knowledge and experience.
 The Worth Lecture Series invites visiting speakers from a wide range of prestigious universities and institutions to address the Sixth Form on a broad selection of topics.
 In addition, Worth hosts an annual Ethics and Enterprise Conference in June and throughout the year there are meetings of the Stanton Society (History), the Walter Monckton Society (Economics) and the On Tap Society (Religious Studies) at which high level speakers challenge and inform their audiences.
 There is also a full programme of field work and opportunities for Sixth Formers to attend conferences, lectures and subject related meetings in London, throughout the UK and abroad.